Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

-No matter where you are in the world there are companies that need experienced assistants and project managers.
+No matter where you are in the world, some companies need experienced assistants and project managers.

 A chatbox is a little button on the bottom of a website that, when opened by a site visitor, can answer their questions or point them in the right direction; with the use of AI.